mike-klopfer/Full-Stack/1-foundations/github.md

     * add these later

-## Reviewing a Repository's History
+# Reviewing a Repository's History

+## Display a Repository's Commits

 * Git autmatically records the date and time of every commit
 * To help us track what we've done in our project, its useful to make commits often with descriptive messages